openresty/drizzle-nginx-module/README.markdown

 Status
 ======

-This module is already production ready.
+This module is already production ready and is powering [the Taobao LineZing site](http://lz.taobao.com).

 Version
 =======